Mike-415/Generic-Demonstration/README.md

 # Generic-Demonstration

-Create a class that can be used to simulate a raffle-like drawing of objects of any type
+Create a class that can be used to simulate a raffle-like drawing of objects, regardless of their type

 <img src="" width="300">